Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p2.md

 ### 60x70 grid, 4-in-a-row

-In this game board, against a random player, I think that the best strategy would be to build vertical lines and take advantage of the fact that the probability of a random input selection will be $1/70$

-Lets see if this is true...

 #### Moving average $P(wins)$ over last 100 turns p1 (Deep Q Network) vs p2 (Random)

 <div class="plots">